Need to talk? Call 1800 882 436.

 Uterus

-Braxton Hicks contractions are irregular and aren’t usually painful (but may be uncomfortable).
-They tend to occur more often and feel stronger closer to your baby's due date.
+Braxton Hicks contractions are irregular and usually they are not painful (but may be uncomfortable).
+They occur more often and feel stronger closer to your baby's due date.

 What are some of the changes in my body during childbirth?